ajoergensen/docker-postsrsd/README.md

 #### Secret

-> Be careful that no one can guess your secret, because anyone who knows it can use your mail server as open relay!
+> Be careful that no one can guess your secret, because anyone who knows it can use your mail server as an open relay!